iifl-logo

 The domestic product business is prone to cyclicality in the economy, especially the core sector.
 The competition from the unorganized sector is a challenge for the services business of the Company.
 In Operation & Maintenance, there is intense competition with manpower-based contracts being bagged by industry players at lower prices, especially during times of economic downturn.

-In the backdrop of the global fi uctuations in pricing, the prices of most of the raw materials used by the Company are volatile.
-The Company is doing its best to address this risk of material prices by framing appropriate procurement and pricing policies.
+In the backdrop of the global supply chain disruptions and fluctuations in pricing, the prices of most of the raw materials used by the Company are volatile.
+The Company is doing its best to address this risk of material prices by framing appropriate procurement and pricing policies aimed at ensuring stability and cost efffciency.

 FUTURE OUTLOOK

-Sustainability management with focus on environment will play a crucial role in future.
-Digitisation driven by AI is expected to replace manpower globally.
-AI-powered automation and IOT is being deployed to streamline processes, reduce operational costs, improve the quality of products and services, and enhance productivity and efficiency in various industries.
-Despite geopolitical crises, supply chain reorientations, global inflation, and climate change, the outlook for the future is positive combined with a high degree of uncertainty and unpredictability.
-The Company and the Management are prepared to take swift decisions based on emerging situation, keeping the interest of all stakeholders in mind.
+The future outlook remains cautiously optimistic, driven by advancements in technology, increased infrastructure investments, and supportive government policies across key sectors.
+As global economies gradually stabilize, demand recovery in core industries, rising urbanization, and digital transformation are expected to create new avenues for growth.
+However, the market will continue to navigate challenges such as geopolitical tensions, regulatory changes, global in ation, climate change and supply chain vulnerabilities.
+Companies that prioritize innovation, operational resilience, and sustainability will be better positioned to capitalize on emerging opportunities and maintain a competitive edge in an evolving global landscape.
+Sustainability management with emphasis on Environment, Social and Governance (ESG) practices will be a driver of future business strategy and long-term value creation.
+Digitisation driven by AI is in process of replacing manpower globally.
+AI-powered automation and IOT is being deployed to streamline processes, reduce operational costs, improve the quality of products and services, and enhance productivity and efffciency in various industries.
+As the outlook for the future is positive combined with a high degree of uncertainty and unpredictability, the Company and the Management are prepared to take swift decisions based on emerging situation, keeping the interest of all stakeholders in mind.

 FINANCIAL PERFORMANCE

-The financial performance of the Company during the year under review has shown good growth in terms of turnover and profitability.
+The financial performance of the Company during the year under review has shown good growth in terms of standalone turnover and pro tability.
 The turnover from Manufacturing Division has increased.
 The Services Division also witnessed a better performance with increase in turnover.
-With expansion in manufacturing facilities and increase in operations, corresponding increase is witnessed in depreciation costs.
+The Company has also stepped up its Information Technology spending focussing on enhanced digitization and digitalization.
+With focus on digitization, corresponding increase is witnessed in related professional costs and computer maintenance expenses.
 Marginal increase in other costs is commensurate to the increase in operations.
-The Company has also stepped up its Information Technology spending focussing on enhanced digitization and digitalization.
-Exports registered a marginal dip of about 5% compared to the previous year.
+Exports registered a growth of about 14% compared to the previous year.

-The production of moulded and extruded products was 2,648 tonnes during 2023-24, registering a growth of 16% over the previous year (2,289 tonnes).
-The production of adhesives during the year under review was 438 tonnes, showing a growth of 19% over the previous year (369 tonnes).
+The production of moulded and extruded products was 2,533 tonnes during FY2024-25, registering a marginal dip of about 4% compared to the previous year (2,648 tonnes).
+The production of adhesives during the year under review was 562 tonnes, showing a growth of 28% over the previous year (438 tonnes).

 SEGMENT WISE PERFORMANCE

-Your Company has 3 segments of revenue - Manufacturing Units, Service Units and Others.
-The segment reporting in respect of these segments is furnished in Note 26.3, forming part of the Financial Statements.
+Your Company has 3 segments of revenue – Manufacturing Units, Service Units and Others.
+Audited financial results of these segments are furnished in Note 26.3, forming part of the Financial Statements.

 RISKS AND CONCERNS

 The Company has a Risk Management Committee in place, which was constituted by the Board of Directors at their Meeting held on 25th May, 2023.
-The Company has put in place a Risk Management Policy encompassing the Enterprise Risk Management Framework for identification, assessment, management, monitoring and minimization of risks.
+The Company has put in place a Risk Management Policy encompassing the Enterprise Risk Management Framework for identi cation, assessment, management, monitoring and minimization of risks.
 It has identified potential risks under various categories like Business Dynamics, Operations, Liquidity, Market/Industry, Human Resources, Systems and Disaster Management.
-The Company is periodically reviewing the risks and their identification, assessment, monitoring and mitigation procedures.
-It does not perceive any major technological, operational, fi nancial or environmental risks in the near future except for the US market fluctuations, climate changes/challenges, prevailing geopolitical challenges like Russian-Ukraine confi ict, Israel-Palestine confi ict, China-Taiwan tensions, etc and their impact on the global economy.
+The Company is periodically reviewing the risks and their identi cation, assessment, monitoring and mitigation procedures.
+It does not perceive any major technological, operational, financial or environmental risks in the near future except for the market volatility due to prevailing trade tariff related challenges and geopolitical tensions and their impact on the global economy.

 INTERNAL CONTROL SYSTEM AND THEIR ADEQUACY